Medically reviewed by Drugs.com. Last updated on Feb 21, 2022.

 - Infections (including hepatitis B), active or history of or

-- Lung problems—Use with caution.
+- Lung or breathing problems—Use with caution.
 May cause side effects to become worse.

 - Neutropenia (low white blood cells) or